10 Mistakes Soccer Parents Make Without Realizing It

 The Mistake: Signing up for showcases in Grade 9, cold-emailing 20 coaches a week.

-Why It Hurts: Adds pressure before your daughter is mentally or athletically ready.
+Why It Hurts: Adds pressure before your athlete is mentally or athletically ready.

 Do This Instead: Focus on development.
-If she wants to play in college, the process will unfold in due time.
+If they wants to play in college, the process will unfold in due time.

 10. Forgetting to Enjoy the Ride